Skip the takeout and make this Vegetable Tofu Lo Mein instead ... it's ready fast and tastes so delicious!

 - Cook tofu, flipping when golden brown, until browned on most sides.
 It will take about 15 minutes.

-- Cover a large plate with a few sheets of paper towel add add tofu.
+- Transfer tofu to a paper towel-lined plate.
 Sprinkle with a little salt and set aside.

 - Return pan to medium-high heat.
-(There should still be some olive oil in the pan, but if not, add another teaspoon.)
+(There should be some olive oil left in the pan, but if not, add another teaspoon or two.)

 - Add onion to pan and cook, stirring frequently, until browned.